 The training should make clear to employees the hazards of the chemicals and their handling, the procedures that involve hazardous chemicals, the location and availability of the written hazard communication program including the list of chemicals, measures to prevent exposure, an explanation of the labeling and MSDS requirements, and an explanation of the OSHA rule.
 This can be accomplished through continuing education, staff meetings and discussions, and/or audiovisual materials.
 Training sessions should always include an opportunity for employees to ask questions to ensure that they understand the information presented.

-Click here for further information and here to take many of New York State and California’s most popular online courses directly at our site.
+Click here for contact information and here to take many of New York State and California’s most popular online courses directly at our site.